Keep your home warm by insulating your loft

 To lay loft roll insulation

-- Loft floor insulation – for more on the options available, check out our insulation buying guide
+- Loft floor insulation.
+We love the Eko loft insulation roll - Eko is a new range of insulation available at B&Q. Specifically made for the thermal upgrade of loft spaces at ceiling level.
+For more info on the options available, check out our insulation buying guide

 - Offcuts of wooden board – for cutting insulation